BallAerospace/cosmos-website/_docs_v4/5_guides/scripting_best_practices.md

 #### Do not use single line if statements

 COSMOS scripting instruments each line to catch exceptions if things go wrong.
-With single line if statements the exception handling doesn’t know which part of the statement failed and cannot properly continue.
+With single line if statements the exception handling doesn't know which part of the statement failed and cannot properly continue.
 If an exception is raised in a single line if statement, then the entire script will stop and not be able to continue.
 Do not use single line if statements in COSMOS scripts.
 (However, they are fine to use in interfaces and other Ruby code, just not COSMOS scripts).

 Don't do this: